Engine Misfire Symptoms + Check Engine Light

 • Rough idle or engine shaking at a stop

-• Jerking, stumbling, or hesitation during acceleration
+• Jerking, stumbling, hesitation, or backfire during acceleration — see Car Backfires When Accelerating

 • Hard starting